alessiodacapito/quick_tomo/README.md

 ## How to run quick_tomo

+From the quick_tomo directory (word of advice, put it in your home)

 ./quick_tomo_v0.1.sh
 Then fill up the requiested fields
   - absolute path of your scipion project
-  - output directory where you want your tomos to be reconstructed
+  - absolute path to output directory where you want your tomos to be reconstructed

 Enjoy your bin 4 tomograms !!!